JethroData/Tools/README.md

     <input file>: The input file to read.
 If not specified, read from standard input.

 The input data is expected to be delimited rows of data.
-Thw data is read and analyzed and then a reprot such as the following is generated:
+The data is read and analyzed and then a report such as the following is generated:

 +----------+------------+--------+-----------+-----------+--------------------+------------+---------------------------------------------------------------+
 |   Number | Name       |   Rows | Type      |   Percent | Exceptions         |   Distinct | Samples                                                       |